-The Triple Bottom Line Concept broadens the focus of business on the financial bottom line to include social and environmental factors as the vital considerations.
+The Triple Bottom Line Concept (TBL) framework or theory broadens the focus of the business on social and environmental factors and not only on the financial bottom line.
 The triple bottom line measures a company’s degree of economic value, social responsibility and its impact on the environment.

 The phrase was coined and introduced in the year of 1994 by John Elkington and later used in his 1997 book “Cannibals with Forks: The Triple Bottom Line of 21st Century Business.